Paid Advertisement

 Instead, Baltimore’s season went on life support after Tuesday’s 1-0 loss to the upstart Kansas City Royals in Game 1 of the AL Wild Card Series.

-Not a single run scored in what amounted to the club’s ninth straight postseason loss dating back to 2014, the year these same Royals swept the Orioles in the AL Championship Series.
+Not a single run scored in the club’s ninth straight postseason loss dating back to 2014, the same year these Royals swept the Orioles in the AL Championship Series.

 8